Afraid They Will Steal Your Bra Too? As She Limits Showing Off Of Jewelry On Social Media, A Braless Kim Kardashian Puts Her Other Assets On Display!

 Maybe wearing a bra is not a requirement to attend a family dinner in the Kardashian clan.
 This seemed to be the message Kim Kardashian was conveying when she walked to a restaurant for a family dinner without a bra.
 This was while on vacation with her family in Costa Rica.

 But it would be wrong to judge as it could have come off accidentally just like the heel of one her shoes did.
 The missing heel could also have passed unnoticed as the reality wore a shiny red mini dress that sucked in all the attention and depending on the angle, left too little to the imagination or just left enough to the imagination.
-This is because the mother of two did not make any attempts at decency or modesty as she headed out to the family dinner.
+This is because the mother-of-two did not make any attempts at decency or modesty as she headed out to the family dinner.
 And even forgetting for a moment the items of clothing that she had overlooked, it was quite a sight watching Kanye West’s significant other display lots of flesh as the red mini dress skimmed her thighs and folded itself around her mid-section.

 Can’t live without selfies